rust-lang/surveys/surveys/2026/leadership-council/questions.md

 - Unsure
 - Disagree
 - Strongly Disagree
-- Not enough information to comment.
+- Not enough information to comment

 ### Taking official positions

 Did we perform the following duty well in the past year?

-> Establishing the official position, opinion, or will of the Rust Project as a
+*Establishing the official position, opinion, or will of the Rust Project as a whole.*
-> whole.

 Type: select one (optional)